Department: Clinical Science and Services

 Research Centres: RVC Quantitative Biology Resource

-For the last decade, Androniki has been involved in multiple research projects aiming to dissect the genomic architecture of important animal infectious diseases and zoonoses - mainly in poultry and ruminants and more recently in companion animals, enabling the identification of novel disease control strategies to enhance animal and human health and welfare.
+Since 2005, Androniki has been involved in multiple research projects aiming to dissect the genomic architecture of important animal diseases and zoonoses - in poultry and ruminants and companion animals, enabling the identification of novel disease control strategies to enhance animal and human health and welfare.
 She integrates her veterinary training with immunology, quantitative and molecular genetics and computational and systems biology approaches in scientific research.
 She is interested in the discovery of novel biomarkers, the development of breeding and diagnostic tools, the identification of drug discovery targets and the use of companion animals as models of human disease.

 Current projects include:

 - “Aetiopathogenesis and genetic architecture of recurrent exertional rhabdomyolysis (RER) in UK Thoroughbred horses”.
 Horserace Betting Levy Board (2022-2025); Principal Investigator; £267,000 plus £500,000 industrial contribution

 - “Ovine Respiratory Disease: A Pathway to Prevention” BBSRC Endemic Livestock Disease Priming Partnerships grant application.
 (2022-2023) Co-Investigator; £249,930